 - Introduction to City Tour

-“Been there, done that, got the t-shirt,” as the saying goes – and a lot of people have indeed got the t-shirt.
-Amongst the popular proofs of having visited Thailand are the glow-in-the-dark ‘Full Moon Party’ shirts, Chang Beer singlets, ‘Same Same But Different’ shirts and dodgy copies of famous football kits.
-There is a very wide range of designs available, with many of them being extremely popular right across the country.
+“Been there, done that, got the T-shirt,” as the saying goes – and a lot of people have indeed got the T-shirt.
+Among the popular proofs of having visited Thailand are the glow-in-the-dark ‘Full Moon Party’ shirts, Chang Beer singlets, ‘Same Same But Different’ shirts and dodgy copies of famous football kits.
+There's a very wide range of designs available, with many of them being extremely popular right across the country.
 Look around long enough and you can find something a little different, too.
 The quality varies a lot, but the prices are universally low – generally not much more than 200 baht each.
 Read More...

-Elephants are synonymous with the Land of Smiles and an elephant trekking trip is the highlight of many a holiday.
+Elephants are synonymous with the Land of Smiles.
 Likenesses of these majestic creatures are available to adorn your house in a great range of sizes and materials, including lacquered wood, metal and stone.
 When you get them home, they should ideally be placed facing a doorway (it’s a Feng Shui/tradition thing).
 If elephants aren't your thing, little wooden frogs which make a "ribbit" noise when you rake the stick across their ridged backs are also popular.
 Both start from as little as 50 baht for a small one.
 Read More...

-Yet another notable symbol of Thailand (it has quite a few, doesn’t it?) are its beautiful flowers.
+A notable symbol of Thailand is its beautiful flowers.
 You might have received a garland of orchids when you arrived at your hotel, but they won’t last long before they begin to wither.
 They certainly won’t survive the journey home.
-Fortunately, there is a way you can take home an example both of Thailand glorious horticulture and its amazing craftsmanship – soap flowers.
+Fortunately, there's a way you can take home an example both of Thailand glorious horticulture and its amazing craftsmanship – soap flowers.
 As the name suggests, they are intricately carved from a small block of fragrant soap and are quite amazingly realistic in appearance.
 Prices are pretty reasonable, too – usually not more than 100 baht.
 Read More...